acquitelol/elle/README.md

 use elle:io@{print};
 use elle:int@{random};

-// Use `expose` to export functions so they can be imported by other files
+// Use `pub` to make functions public so they can be imported by other files
 // You *must* expose the main function for it to be runnable pub op main() {
     let resWithThree: Int = randomWithMultiplier(3); // Returns a random number between 0 and 10 multiplied by 3 using positional arguments